diva-exchange/diva/README.md

 Then, from the project folder and using your terminal:

-1. Install the project by running: `./bin/install.sh`
+1. Install the project by running: `./bin/install.sh`.
+During the installation process, you will be asked for for the password of the priviledged user, since `sudo` gets used to access docker.
-2. Then start it by running: `./bin/start.sh`
+2. Then start it by running: `./bin/start.sh`.
+During the start-up process, you will be asked for for the password of the priviledged user, since `sudo` gets used to access docker.

 Test it, as privileged user: `docker ps -a` should show a running **i2pd** container and an **iroha** container.
 Also, test it with your browser: [http://localhost:7070]() - you should see the I2Pd webconsole.
 I2P is up and running.